What are the symptoms of syphilis?

 What will happen if I don’t get treated?

 Secondary syphilis begins three to six weeks after the chancre appears.
 It is marked by a skin rash that usually heals in several weeks or months.
 There may be other symptoms as well, such as fever and sore throat.
 If untreated, syphilis may continue into a latent stage, during which you have no symptoms and are no longer contagious.
-However, about one-third of all cases will advance into the complications of late, or tertiary, syphilis.
+However, about one-third of untreated cases will advance into the complications of late, or tertiary, syphilis.
 In these cases, the can damage the heart, eyes, brain, nervous system, bones, , or almost any other part of the body.
 This stage can last for years, with the final stage leading to mental illness, blindness, other neurological problems, heart disease

 , and death.
 Syphilis infection can be much more persistent and potentially more serious if the patient is HIV positive.

 The is passed on through direct contact with a syphilis sore.
 This generally happens through sexual contact, such as vaginal, anal, or oral sex.
 An infected pregnant woman can spread the disease to her fetus, with serious and potentially fatal consequences for the baby.